 - Partisan political activities

 - Religious organizations when funds would be used in whole or in part to further the organization’s religious purposes

-The Community Foundation of South Puget Sound does not discriminate on the basis of race, ethnicity, religion, gender, gender identity or expression, sexual orientation, disabilities, age, status as a veteran, national origin, or any other protected classes.
-Applicants for the Community Grants program must hold similar standards in the provision of services.
+The Community Foundation of South Puget Sound does not support organizations that discriminate on the basis of race, ethnicity, religion, gender, gender identity or expression, sexual orientation, disabilities, age, status as a veteran, national origin, or any other protected classes.

 Applications are due on Friday, September 4 at 11:59pm.
 Applications received after the due date will not be accepted.
 Please note that staff will be available to answer questions and offer technical assistance until 5:00pm on Friday, September 4.
 We recommend beginning your application before the due date—especially if you are new to our online grants system.

 We welcome and encourage questions about the Community Grants process.
 Please feel free to get in touch with staff for questions about eligibility, the online grants system, your proposal, or anything else about the Community Grants process.
 We strive to respond to all inquiries within 48 hours.
 Contact Melissa Rosscup at firstname.lastname@example.org or (360) 705-3340.